📓 4.2.3.5 Showing Ticket Detail

 const handleChangingSelectedTicket = (id) => {

-const selection = mainTicketList.filter(ticket => ticket.id === id)[0];
+const selection = mainTicketList.find(ticket => ticket.id === id); // Find ticket with given id

-Update TicketControl's Conditional Rendering
+Step 4: Update the Conditional Rendering

 import TicketDetail from './TicketDetail';